 Others - Beef cows are put in a feedlot with hundreds to thousands of other cows in which they only eat hay, corn, and other supplements.
 Their space is limited in order to keep them from burning calories and therefore they walk and lay in their mud and waste.

 Six Gen - "Half of your calf comes from your bull," my grandfather liked to say.
 We therefore invested in a quality registered angus bull that produces calves with large backsides and good marbling in the meat (they track registered angus bulls for these and other features).
 He is also a 2,000+ lb pet that will follow you around the pasture for treats..

-Others - Buy nonregistered bulls that are cheaper resulting in less quality meat.
+Others - Buy cheaper nonregistered bulls that result in less quality cattle and therefore smaller steaks and roast with less marbled meat.